Elongated vortex quantum droplets in binary Bose-Einstein condensates: Model

 In this work, we consider the possibility to use OFR for mapping the laser intensity distribution in the usual Gaussian laser beam, propagating along the $z$ axis, into an effective nonlinear trapping potential with the transverse Gaussian profile, determined as per Eq. (\ref{I}), \textit{viz}.,

-where $L$ is the transverse radius of the beam, and $-a^{(0)}<0$ is the amplitude of the OFR-induced modulation of the local scattering length.
+where $L$ is the beam waist, and $-a^{(0)}<0$ is the amplitude of the OFR-induced modulation of the local scattering length.
 The objective is to use the axisymmetric profile (\ref{aopt}) to stabilize vortex solitons with the angular momentum directed along the $z$ axis and a \textquotedblleft slender" (elongated) shape.
-The setting will be also used to study more sophisticated dynamical regimes, such as gyroscopic motion (precession) of the vortex soliton.\
+The setting will be also used to study more sophisticated dynamical regimes, such as gyroscopic motion (precession) of the vortex soliton.

-The dynamics of the 3D binary condensate is governed by the system of Gross-Pitaevskii (GP) equations with the LHY corrections, written with wave functions $\psi _{1,2}$ of the two components:
+Our study, referring to the use of $^{39}$K atoms, implies large spectral detuning between the OFR wavelength and that corresponding to the atomic dipole transition, which makes it possible to neglect a linear potential induced by the OFR field \cite{Banerjee,Campbell}.
+In this case, $\psi _{1,2} $ are the wave functions of the two species, the total energy of the binary BEC being: